xnd-project/libndtypes/doc/libndtypes/types.rst

     };

 These fields are always defined for both abstract and concrete types.
-:macro:`FixedDim` is just an example field.
-Refer to :macro:`ndtypes.h` directly for the complete set of fields.
+:c:macro:`FixedDim` is just an example field.
+Refer to :c:macro:`ndtypes.h` directly for the complete set of fields.